 One of the big features outlined in the updated climate normals for temperature and precipitation, now covering the period from 1991-2020, is a precipitation pattern that can be described as dry west-wet central and east.
 The western half of the contiguous United States has a definite dry signal.

 This drier signal is combining with a warming pattern to bring about a longer and more intense wildfire season.
-As of mid-July 25, the largest fire was the Bootleg Fire in southern Oregon, which had burned more than 408,930 acres (almost 639 square miles) of forest and grassland and was only 46% contained.
+The largest fire was the Bootleg Fire in southern Oregon, which as of July 26 morning, had burned about 409,611 acres (640 square miles) of forest and grassland and was only 53% contained.
 These fires are creating their own weather; there have been reports of the Bootleg Fire producing an actual fire tornado extending thousands of feet high and packing winds of more than 65 miles an hour.

 The wildfires have wreaked all sorts of havoc on society and the entire physical areas in which they have occurred.
 But, one aspect of the wildfire scourge that up until now was under the attention scope a bit, is how huge property loss payments that insurance companies have had to make may affect an entire industry -- in this case, winemaking.
 This is no small detail; Napa Valley, California produces only 4% of the wine in California, but is responsible for 30% of the total value.
 Now, Napa Valley wine grape growers and wineries are starting to lose their insurance coverage.